 Once you have your RV manufacturer approve your warranty claim, you’ll be directed to an approved RV repair facility to take your motorhome or camper.
 It may be your home RV dealership or you may have to take your RV to a specialized facility.

 If you’re having your RV repaired at the RV manufacturer’s service center, you will be given an appointment with a date and time to have your RV there.
 It’s important that you keep your appointment and not be late for check-in.

-How long should I expect my RV to be in for warranty service?
+How long should you expect your RV to be in the shop during warranty service?

 It would be speculative for me to give exact times or even estimates on how long your RV will be in for warrant repairs or service.
 Each repair is configured by the RV manufacturer itself.

 So, my suggestion is to ask them to give you an estimate of how long each repair or service will take.
 And remember, your RV will be one of many being serviced or repaired.
 It’s not uncommon for one RV technician to be working on multiple RVs.
 As well, each RV repair facility has RV techs who specialize in certain components such as HVAC, carpentry, electronics, solar and batteries, etc.

 Always plan for your RV to be out of commission for longer than the RV manufacturer to state.
 That’s just my definition of the Law of RV Physics.

 What if your RV has to stay in the garage for a lengthy time

 The RV repair facility requires the RV owner to completely vacate their RV.
 There are a few exceptions when they may work around that.